 Master's (MA or MS) Degree

-The department offers master’s degrees in Pure Mathematics, Applied and Computational Mathematics, Financial Mathematics, and Biomathematics.
+The department offers master's degrees in Pure Mathematics, Applied and Computational Mathematics, Financial Mathematics, Biomathematics, and Interdisciplinary Data Science.
 Each area has its own required and approved elective courses and seminars.
-No 4000-level course in this department may count toward the master’s degree.
-The student should consult the graduate programs’ Web pages to learn more about the specific requirements for each area.
+No 4000-level course in this department may count toward the master's degree.
+The student should consult the graduate programs' websites to learn more about the specific requirements for each area.

-A course-type master’s degree is available in all four areas and requires thirty-six hours of graduate courses.
-In Pure Mathematics, Applied and Computational Mathematics, and Biomathematics, at least thirty hours must be letter-graded.
-In Financial Mathematics, all thirty-six hours must be letter-graded.
-In addition to the thirty-six hours of graduate courses, certain seminars must be taken in Financial Mathematics and Biomathematics; consult the area Web pages for details.
+A course-based master's degree is available in all five areas.
+Pure Mathematics, Applied and Computational Mathematics, and Biomathematics, require thirty-six hours of graduate courses, of which at least thirty hours must be letter-graded.
+Financial Mathematics requires thirty-five hours of graduate courses, of which at least thirty-three hours must be letter-graded.
+Data Science requires thirty hours of letter-graded graduate courses.
+Certain seminars must be taken in Financial Mathematics and Biomathematics; consult the area websites for details.

-In Pure Mathematics and Applied and Computational Mathematics, a thesis-type master’s degree is also available.
-The thesis-type master’s degree requires at least thirty hours of graduate courses including six semester hours in MAT 5971r and appropriate thesis defense.
+In Pure Mathematics and Applied and Computational Mathematics, a thesis-based master's degree is also available.
+The thesis-based master's degree requires at least thirty hours of letter-graded graduate courses, and six semester hours in MAT 5971r and appropriate thesis defense.

 - Pure Mathematics.
 The pure mathematics option gives the student a well-rounded exposure to the foundations of modern mathematics.
 Coursework includes graduate sequences in algebra, real and complex analysis, and topology.
-Electives include more advanced courses in these disciplines as well as applied topics such as symbolic computation, modeling, and statistics.
-The master’s degree in pure mathematics provides excellent preparation for many careers in education, industry, and government.
-A secondary concentration in actuarial science may be elected.
+Electives include more advanced courses in these disciplines as well as applied topics such as symbolic computation and statistics.
+The master's degree in pure mathematics provides excellent preparation for many careers in education, industry, and government.
 It is also an appropriate first step for those students who wish to pursue a PhD, either in some mathematical field or in another discipline that uses mathematics or rigorous logical thinking.

 - Applied and Computational Mathematics.
 This option provides students with extensive research and educational experiences in modeling, analysis, algorithm development, and simulation for problems arising throughout mathematics, sciences, and engineering.
 After completing this master's degree, students may choose to pursue a doctoral degree in the area of Applied and Computational Mathematics or related areas, or pursue educational, financial, industrial, or governmental jobs involving applications of mathematical and computational skills.

 - Biomathematics.
 Studies in this interdisciplinary program include courses in biomathematics and various biomathematics seminars.
-It also includes supporting courses from statistics, biological science, chemistry, computer science, and computational science.
+It also includes supporting courses from statistics, biological science, chemistry, computer science, and scientific computing.
 This course of study prepares students for careers in computational biology and the biological applications of mathematics.

 Doctor of Philosophy (PhD) Degree

 The PhD degree indicates knowledge of mathematics and a demonstrated capacity to do original, independent scholarly investigation.
-Early in the doctoral program, the student will complete major concentration-area course requirements or their equivalents (including courses required for the area MS degree), and will arrange a major professor or co-director within the department to direct the doctoral research.
+Early in the doctoral program, the student will complete major concentration-area course requirements or their equivalents (including courses required for the area MS degree) and will arrange a major professor or co-director within the department to direct the doctoral research.
 Three to six additional members complete the supervisory committee so that it is mutually agreeable to the student, the major professor or co-director, and the department chair.
 The supervisory committee must include three or more graduate faculty members of the department as well as a University Representative appropriately drawn from outside the department.
-The student then satisfies the area, department, and university requirements for doctoral candidacy (MAT 8964), and writes and defends a dissertation of original and independent research.
-The candidate, the major professor or co-directors, two other supervisory committee members from mathematics, and the University Representative are expected to be physically present at the dissertation defense.
-Consensus of the supervisory committee is necessary for a pass of the dissertation defense.
+The student then satisfies the area, department, and university requirements for doctoral candidacy (MAT 8964) and writes and defends a dissertation of original and independent research.
+All committee members and the student must attend the entire defense in real time, either by being physically present or participating via distance technology.
+A grade of PASS for the defense of dissertation requires at least a majority approval of the committee.

-Studies leading to the PhD are available in both pure and applied and computational mathematics as well as in two interdisciplinary areas, biomathematics and financial mathematics.
+Studies leading to the PhD are available in Pure Mathematics, Applied and Computational Mathematics, Financial Mathematics, and Biomathematics.
 Each area of study specifies its own course requirements.
-The PhD qualification and candidacy examinations, together, comprise the preliminary examination, MAT 8964.
+The PhD qualification and candidacy examinations together comprise the preliminary examination, MAT 8964.
 Course requirements are chosen to provide the student with a strong basis for research.
-Standard foundational material is covered in the 5000-level courses with more advanced material that offers depth in topics courses and seminars.
+Standard foundational material is covered in the 5000-level courses with more advanced material in topics courses and seminars.
 Some of the required courses may be offered by other departments.
 The student will be expected to actively participate in at least one of the seminar series offered by the department and to regularly attend the weekly mathematics colloquium.

 The doctoral student in mathematics can be required by his/her supervisory committee to demonstrate proficiency in a minor; normally this is accomplished by completing six or more semester hours in an approved mathematics-related subject with a grade point average (GPA) of at least 3.0.
 At the discretion of the student's supervisory committee, the student may be required to demonstrate competence in research tools appropriate to the student's program of studies.
 Such tools may include a reading knowledge of one or more foreign languages, technological skills, a minor, or other competencies.

 After the student is admitted to doctoral candidacy, the writing of a dissertation becomes the major concern, although further coursework is usually required.
-The University’s residency requirement must be satisfied.
+The University's residency requirement must be satisfied.
 After admission to candidacy the student must register for at least twenty-four hours of dissertation credit (MAT 6980) and also register and participate in the appropriate research seminar for a minimum of three semesters, as well as the mathematics colloquium for a minimum of two semesters.
-It is a University requirement that the defense of dissertation must be held within five years; if this time limit is not met, the student may be required to repeat the qualifying or candidacy examination.
+It is a University requirement that the defense of dissertation must be held within five years from the time the student is admitted to doctoral candidacy; if this time limit is not met, the student may be required to repeat the qualifying or candidacy examination.